ess-dmsc/graylog-logger/README.md

 ### Prerequisites

-The logging library has the following (requried) external dependencies:
+The logging library has the following (required) external dependencies:

 * [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue) For message passing to and within the logging library.
 * [JSONForModernCPP](https://github.com/nlohmann/json) For generating graylog GELF messages.